-Update September 20, 2022: COPA released the following video of the shooting today:
+Update September 20, 2022: COPA released video and other records related to the shooting today.

 Prosecutors say two veteran Chicago police officers shot an unarmed man this summer and then made false statements to investigators handling the case.
 Sgt.
 Christopher Liakopolous, 43, and Off.
 Ruben Reynoso, 42, were relieved of their police powers after they surrendered to authorities this week, according to a CPD statement.

 At around 7 a.m. on July 22, Liakopolous and Reynoso were on-duty and heading to the police academy in an unmarked car to conduct training.
 They both work in CPD’s Major Accident Investigations Unit, which handles serious traffic crashes, and neither was wearing body cameras.

 At the intersection of 18th and Morgan, the officers saw three men near some closed businesses.
 Liakopolous stopped the car, backed up to the men, and asked what they were doing, prosecutor Alyssa Janicki said.